Primary Election

 BackgroundAttorney

-EducationUniversity of Michigan (undergraduate degree)
+EducationUniversity of Michigan (undergraduate)

 The candidate advocates eliminating Michigan’s state income tax and cutting taxes for small businesses while reducing government spending and bureaucracy.
 His platform calls for eliminating the income tax to “end the tax on work” and for broad spending cuts as part of shrinking government.